William McCanceBorn: 1894

 Place of Birth: Cambusland

-Born in 1894 at Cambuslang in Glasgow, William McCance studied at Glasgow School of Art from 1911 to 1915.
+Born in 1894 in Cambuslang, Glasgow, William McCance studied at Glasgow School of Art from 1911 to 1915.
 He was a conscientious objector in World War I and was imprisoned.
-Following his discharge in 1920, McCance moved to London where he was employed as a teacher and art critic writing for The Spectator.
-In the early 1920s McCance developed a near abstract style, indebted to the work of Wyndham Lewis and the Vorticists, one of the very few Scottish artists to follow such a path.
+Following his discharge in 1920, McCance moved to London, where he was employed as a teacher and art critic writing for The Spectator.
+In the early 1920s, McCance developed a near abstract style, indebted to the work of Wyndham Lewis and the Vorticists, one of the very few Scottish artists to follow such a path.
 From 1930 to 1933 he worked as controller of the celebrated Gregynog Press in Wales.
-A collection of his paintings are held in the National Galleries of Scotland.
+A collection of his paintings is held in the National Galleries of Scotland.

 Seated Female Nude View details